 Certain insurance companies offer guaranteed fixed-base agreements, referred to as "Guaranteed Supplemental Commissions" ("GSCs") in lieu of profit-sharing contingent commissions.
-Since GSCs are not subject to the uncertainty of loss ratios, they are accrued throughout the year based upon actual premiums written.
-For the year ended December 31, 2016, we had earned \$11.5 million of GSCs, of which \$9.2 million remained accrued at December 31, 2016 as most of this will be collected in the first quarter of 2017.
-For the years ended December 31, 2016, 2015, and 2014, we earned \$11.5 million, \$10.0 million and \$9.9 million, respectively, from GSCs.
+Since GSCs are not subject to the uncertainty of loss ratios, they are accrued throughout the year based on actual premiums written.
+For the twelve-month period ending December 31, 2015, we had earned \$10.0 million of GSCs, of which \$7.6 million remained accrued at December 31, 2015 as most of this will be collected in the first quarter of 2016.
+For the twelve-month periods ended December 31, 2015, 2014, and 2013, we earned \$10.0 million, \$9.9 million and \$8.3 million, respectively, from GSCs.

 Fee revenues relate to fees negotiated in lieu of commissions, which are recognized as services are rendered.
-Fee revenues have historically been generated primarily by: (1) our Services Segment, which provides insurance-related services, including third-party claims administration and comprehensive medical utilization management services in both the workers' compensation and all-lines liability arenas, as well as Medicare Set-aside services, Social Security disability and Medicare benefits advocacy services, and claims adjusting services; (2) our National Programs and Wholesale Brokerage Segments, which earn fees primarily for the issuance of insurance policies on behalf of insurance companies and to a lesser extent (3) our Retail Segment in our large-account customer base.
-Our services are provided over a period of time, which is typically one year.
-Fee revenues, on a consolidated basis, as a percentage of our total commissions and fees, represented 31.3% in 2016, 30.6% in 2015 and 30.6% in 2014.
+Fee revenues have historically been generated primarily by: (1) our Services Segment, which provides insurance-related services, including third-party claims administration and comprehensive medical utilization management services in both the workers' compensation and all-lines liability arenas, as well as Medicare Set-aside services, Social Security disability and Medicare benefits advocacy services, and claims adjusting services, (2) our National Programs and Wholesale Brokerage Segments, which earn fees primarily for the issuance of insurance policies on behalf of insurance companies, and to a lesser extent (3) our Retail Segment in our large-account customer base.
+These services are provided over a period of time, typically one year.
+Fee revenues, on a consolidated basis, as a percentage of our total commissions and fees, represented 30.6% in 2015, 30.6% in 2014 and 26.6% in 2013.

-Additionally, our profit-sharing contingent commissions and GSCs for the year ended December 31, 2016 increased by \$3.7 million over 2015 primarily as a result of an increase in profit-sharing contingent commissions and GSCs in the Retail Segment, partially offset by a decrease in profit-sharing contingent commissions in the Wholesale Brokerage Segment as a result of increased loss ratios.
-Other income decreased by \$0.2 million primarily as a result of a reduction in the gains on the sale of books of business when compared to 2015 and the change in where this activity is presented in the financial statements as described in the results of operations section below.
+Additionally, our profit-sharing contingent commissions and GSCs for the year ended December 31, 2015 decreased by \$5.8 million over 2014 primarily as a result of increased loss ratios in our National Programs and Wholesale Brokerage Segment.
+Other income decreased by \$5.0 million primarily as a result of a reduction in the gains on the sale of books of business when compared to 2014 and the change in where this activity is presented in the financial statements as described in the results of operations section below.

-For the years ended December 31, 2016 and 2015, our consolidated organic revenue growth rate was 3.0% and 2.6% respectively.
-Additionally, each of our four segments recorded positive organic revenue growth for the year ended December 31, 2016.
-In the event that the gradual increases in insurable exposure units that occurred in the past few years continues through 2017 and premium rate changes are similar with 2016, we believe we will continue to see positive quarterly organic revenue growth rates in 2017.
+For the years ended December 31, 2015 and 2014, our consolidated internal revenue growth rate was 2.6% and 2.0% respectively.
+Additionally, each of our four segments recorded positive internal revenue growth for the year ended December 31, 2015.
+In the event that the gradual increases in insurable exposure units that occurred in the past few years continues through 2016 and premium rate changes are similar with 2015, we believe we will continue to see positive quarterly internal revenue growth rates in 2016.